2023: The Good, The Bad, The Surprising, & The Disappointing

 Tetris

-This was way better than it had any right to be.
-Who knew that the creation of Tetris would be something so engaging, nuanced, fast-paced, and thrilling?!
+This was so much better than it had any right to be.
+Who would’ve thought the story behind the creation of Tetris could be this engaging, nuanced, fast-paced, and genuinely thrilling?

 WORST